 Divorce

-Several important issues must be resolved during the process, including child support, spousal support, custody, and visitation.
-Additionally, the division of property, assets, and liabilities must also be carefully addressed.
+During the divorce process, several key issues must be resolved, including child support, spousal support, custody, and visitation.
+Equally important is the fair division of property, assets, and debts, which requires careful attention.

 Legal Separation

-In some situations, couples may be unsure about whether they want a divorce, but still need to address important issues like money, property, and custody.
-Once a petition is filed with the court, it gains the authority to issue orders regarding child support, spousal support, custody, visitation, and any other necessary matters.
+In some cases, couples may be uncertain about whether they want to proceed with a divorce but still need to address critical issues such as financial arrangements, property division, and child custody.
+Filing a petition with the court initiates the legal process, allowing the court to issue orders and provide resolutions regarding child support, spousal support, custody and visitation schedules, as well as any other necessary matters related to the dissolution of the relationship.

 Child Custody & Visitation

-The court will appoint a Family Court Services Mediator to meet with both parents and help create a parenting plan that serves the best interests of the child or children.
-After the mediation session, the Mediator will submit a written recommendation to the court regarding custody and visitation.
+In many cases, the court will appoint a Family Court Services Mediator to facilitate discussions between both parents.
+The mediator’s role is to guide the parents in developing a comprehensive parenting plan that prioritizes the best interests and well-being of the child or children involved.
+This plan outlines how custody will be shared or assigned and how visitation schedules will be managed to provide stability and consistency for the children.
+After the mediation process, the mediator submits a detailed written recommendation to the court regarding child custody and visitation arrangements.

 Child Support